cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 --------------------------------------------------------------------------

 An expression is a combination of variables, literals, and operators which _evaluates_ to a new value.
-A variable's indentifier is itself an expression that evaluates to the value stored in that variable.
+A variable's identifier is itself an expression that evaluates to the value stored in that variable.
 An example of an expression is shown below.